 Things You Didn’t Know About Edward Scissorhands

 Edward Scissorhands is peak Burton.
-It’s an odd, lovely film and a biting satire of suburban sensibilities.
-The townspeople are all too welcoming to allow Edward to trim their hedges and give them haircuts, but when he’s framed for a crime, they’re all too willing to chase him out.
+It’s an odd, lovely film and a great example of satire focused on suburban sensibilities.
+The townspeople are all too welcoming to allow Edward to trim their hedges and give them haircuts, while Winona Ryder’s tender performance as Kim anchors the emotion beneath the weirdness.

 For anyone who’s ever felt ostracized and cast out from society, Edward Scissorhands is a near-perfect love letter.
 It’s a modern fairy tale that could’ve only sprung from the mind of Tim Burton.